Sagramielgo/client-agenda/README.md

-# Sagra Mielgo GIG CHALLENGE
+# Sagra Mielgo CLIENT AGENDA

 > **NOTE:** You need to have installed [Node JS](https://nodejs.org/) to run this project.
 > This is a SPA created with [Create React App](https://create-react-app.dev/) and developed with React and Javascript.